IEA-Paris/PPIAS/content/articles/brains-that-pull-the-triggers/3rd-conference-on-syndrome-e/SynE3_2017_10_stereotyped-behaviour-of-perpetrators.md

 The studies concern the acquisition, between 5:7 and 12/15 years of age, up to adulthood, of the capacity to “change point of view”, a fundamental basis for tolerance and empathy.
 I will also propose that if at this age range a child is prevented from acquiring this by ideological or any other narrowing of his view on others, he or even she, may become a perpetrator for a durable amount of time.

-<Youtube yt="yAdP6ryaaGs" caption="Stereotyped Behaviour of Perpetrators: “Critical Period” during Pre-adolescence for Tolerance and Empathy?" start="false" stop="false"></Youtube>
+<Youtube yt="yAdP6ryaaGs" caption="Stereotyped Behaviour of Perpetrators: “Critical Period” during Pre-adolescence for Tolerance and Empathy?"></Youtube>